Georgia vs. Missouri NCAA Football Odds, Plays and Insights | November 6, 2021

 - Georgia has played eight games, with six wins against the spread.

-- Georgia's games this year have hit the over in 37.5% of its opportunities (three times in eight games with a set point total).
+- Georgia's games this year have hit the over on three of eight set point totals (37.5%).

-- Georgia is 3-1 against the spread and 4-0 overall this season when the team notches more than 36.0 points.
+- When Georgia records more than 36.0 points, it is 3-1 against the spread and 4-0 overall.

-- In games that Georgia picks up more than 475.5 yards, the team is 2-1 against the spread and 3-0 overall.
+- In games that Georgia amasses more than 475.5 yards, the team is 2-1 against the spread and 3-0 overall.

 - This year, the Bulldogs have 10 turnovers, one fewer than the Tigers have takeaways (11).